-The radiator has air vents that cool the coolant, which is then re-circulated to the engine.
-This continuous process of the coolant moving from the radiator to the engine is what helps keep your engine from overheating.
+The radiator has air vents that cool the coolant, which is re-circulated to the engine.
+This continuous process of the coolant moving from the radiator to the engine helps keep your engine from overheating.

-The reason people do not use water but prefer coolant for their engines is that the coolant will not freeze during extreme cold winters or evaporate when outside temperatures are very high.
+The reason people do not use water but prefer coolant for their engines is that the coolant will not freeze during extremely cold winters or evaporate when outside temperatures are very high.

 The challenge with internal combustion engines is that almost half of the fuel burned is mostly converted into heat.
-Most of this heat will find itself through the tailpipe as exhaust gases but some of heat remains within the engine.
-If the engine becomes too hot then it hinders its smooth operation.
+Most of this heat will find itself through the tailpipe as exhaust gases, but some of the heat remains within the engine.
+If the engine becomes too hot, then it hinders its smooth operation.

-The reason most people call the coolant anti-freeze is that it retains its properties even under extreme cold conditions.
+Most people call the coolant anti-freeze because it retains its properties even under extreme cold conditions.
 Unlike normal water that will solidify into ice, coolant will continue flowing through the engine.

 When to dispose of your coolant